githubhosting/OS-Project/README.md

     exit 1
 fi
 ```
+This is a conditional statement in a Unix shell script.
 This `if` statement checks the number of command-line arguments passed to the script using `$#`.
 If there are less than three arguments (filename, start_line, and end_line), it displays a usage message indicating how to use the script and exits with an exit code of 1, indicating an error.

 ```bash